 Under the conditions of issue, the subordinated bond has no fixed maturity of the face value.
-The Bank's management expects that it is very likely that the bond will be repaid at face value in November 2016; under this assumption interest income from this bond is recognised using the effective interest rate method.
+The Bank's management expects that it is very likely that the bond will be repaid at face value in November 2016; under this assumption interest income from this bond is recognised using the effective interest rate method totalling EUR 1 381 thousand (2014: EUR 1 246 thousand).

-During 2013 and in the first half of 2014, the Bank purchased short-term treasury bills of a foreign central bank into the portfolio of available-for-sale financial assets.
+In the first half of 2014, the Bank purchased short-term treasury bills of a foreign central bank into the portfolio of available-for-sale financial assets.
 The proceeds from such securities are recognised in the statement of comprehensive income as "Interest income".
-The Bank did not perform such transactions in the second half of 2014, ie as at 31 December 2014 its portfolio did not include bonds issued by foreign central banks.
+The Bank did not perform such transactions in the second half of 2014 and in 2015, ie as at 31 December 2015 its portfolio did not include bonds issued by foreign central banks.